devops-rob/vault-plugin-boundary-secrets-engine/README.md

 # Boundary Secrets Engine for HashiCorp Vault

-The Boundary secrets engine generates user and account credentials dynamically based on configured permissions and scopes.
-This means that services that need to access a Boundary scope no longer need to hardcode credentials.
+The Boundary secrets engine creates Boundary Workers, and additionally, generates user and account credentials dynamically based on configured permissions and scopes.
+This means that services that need to access a Boundary scope no longer need to hardcode credentials and Boundary workers can be ephemeral.

 With every service accessing Boundary with unique credentials, auditing is much easier in threat modelled scenarios.

 Vault makes use both of its own internal revocation system to delete Boundary users and accounts when generating Boundary credentials to ensure that users and accounts become invalid within a reasonable time of the lease expiring.

+Additionally, Vault can remove workers that it has created, thereby removing the controller led auth token

-## Setup
+## Setup for User credentials

 Most secrets engines must be configured in advance before they can perform their functions.
 These steps are usually completed by an operator or configuration management tool.